Persson C.U., von Stedingk K., Fredlund E., Bexell D., Påhlman S., Wigerup C. Mohlin S.

 Govaere O., Wouters J., Petz M., Vandewynckel Y-P., Van den Eynde K., Van den broeck A., Verhulst S., Dollé L., Gremeaux L., Ceulemans A., Nevens F., van Grunsven L.A., Topal B., Vankelecom H., Giannelli G., Van Vlierberghe H. Mikulits W., Komuta M., Roskams T.

 Journal of hepatology, 2015

-This study demonstrates that tumour behaviour is plastic and depends on the microenvironment of the tumour cell.
-We particularly identified an important role for laminin-332 and more specifically its gamma2-chain as part of the specialized cancer stem cell niche in maintaining and supporting ‘stemness’, e.g. quiescence and chemo-resistance. laminin-332 induces K19 expression, quiescence and chemo-resistance in vitro.
+This study demonstrates that tumor behavior is plastic and depends on the microenvironment of the tumor cell.
+We particularly identified an important role for laminin-332 and more specifically its gamma2-chain as part of the specialized cancer stem cell niche in maintaining and supporting ‘stemness’, e.g. quiescence and chemo-resistance. laminin-332 induces K19 expression, quiescence, and chemo-resistance in vitro.
 Laminin-332 not only protects hepatic cancer cells against chemotherapy but stimulates cell proliferation upon sorafenib exposure.
 Therefore, monoclonal antibody treatment targeting the gamma2-chain of laminin-332 could provide an innovative therapy of hepatic cancer.